-The Bird Center was founded by Carol Akerlof and was helped by Karen Young and other animal lovers in 2004.
+The Bird Center of Washtenaw County is a 501 (c)(3) nonprofit organization that runs solely off of donations.
+The Bird Center was founded by Carol Akerlof, who was helped by Karen Young and other animal lovers, in 2004.
 The city generously donated a facility for us to use, but move-outs are required during election season.
 Our facility is located in a residential neighborhood in Downtown Ann Arbor (Washtenaw County, Michigan).

 As we continue to fulfill our mission, our successes would not be possible without the generous support of several local organizations and our many interns and volunteers.

 Georgette Hansen – Secretary/Treasurer

 Bee Friedlander – Legal

 Bruce Morman – Experienced local birder and long-time volunteer